childoftv/sometext.com/_posts/2025-02-24-goggles-down-look-around.md

 Accordingly, I’m spending a lot of time “tech investing”, working on angel investments (both current and new), having conversations about the technology landscape and experimenting with options investments as a way to better express my stances.

-Also (“movement and stillness”?) - a little skiing, hiking, gardening, reading and yes we may even finally throw same parties again!
+Also (“movement and stillness”?) - a little skiing, hiking, gardening, reading and yes we may even finally throw some parties again!

 <img src="assets/images/skiing_sugarbowl_2025.jpg"/>